 Sugar is Not the Only Thing that May Damage Your Dental Health!

 Most of us know the most common things that may damage our teeth: sticky candy, sugary treats and beverages, juice filled baby bottles, and grinding our teeth at night.
 However, there are other behaviors we can change to protect our mouths that might not be so obvious!

 1. Do you chew on ice?
 It may seem harmless because ice is sugar-free and not sticky, but over time cracked enamel and soft tissue damage can lead to significant pain when eating hot and cold foods.

 2. Is it hard to resist popcorn “old maids?”
 No need for explanation here!
 Plain and simple –stop munching before you get to the bottom of the bowl or it’s just a matter of time before you feel a chunk of enamel floating around in your mouth!

 3. Do you have a tongue or lip piercing?
 Biting down on a piece of metal by accident may not only be painful but will likely result in a trip to the dentist for repairs.
 Metal rubbing against the gums, causing damage to the tissue, can also result in losing teeth.
+You may end up wanting to invest in a smile design to resolve issues.
 Mouth piercings may raise the risk of infections and sores due to bacteria, as well.

 4. Are you a chip eater?
 The bacteria in plaque will break starchy foods like potato chips, into enamel attacking acid.
 Floss after eating foods that tend to get stuck between your teeth.